-Richard is an engineer, though has previously worked as a scrum master and agile coach within DevOpsGroup and other companies.
+Richard is a consultant, though has previously worked as a scrum master, agile coach, and engineer within DevOpsGroup and other companies.

 ∞Areas of interest